JPL-IMCE/gov.nasa.jpl.imce.oml/README.md

 OML is a specification language designed to support rigorous ontological modeling in the context of model-based systems engineering.
 This multi-project is organized according to Eclipse Tycho guidelines.

+## OML Update Site

+The [OML Update Site](releng/gov.nasa.jpl.imce.oml.updatesite/README.md) explains how to add the OML features into an existing Eclipse installation.

 ## OML Workbench

 The [OML Workbench](releng/gov.nasa.jpl.imce.oml.product/README.md) is an Eclipse-based RCP application.